-Figure 2.
-Selection/normalization algorithm.
+Figure 4.
+Examples of normalization.

-CUBIC 1, and CUBIC 2 in the figure are examples.
+Figure 3 shows some examples of cwnd estimation.
+Figure 3 (a) and (b) show the estimated cwnd time sequences for TCP Reno and CUBIC TCP, respectively.
+We focus on the non-loss durations as described above.
+Reno 1, Reno 2, CUBIC 1, and CUBIC 2 in the figure are examples.
 The size of these sequences differ from each other, both for the time scale and the scale of cwnd.
 Therefore, it is necessary to normalize these sequences.